stevendejongnl/storybook-stylesheet-toggle/README.md

-# Storybook Addon Stylesheet Toggle
+# Storybook Stylesheet Toggle addon

-The Storybook Stylesheet Toggle Plugin is a simple and convenient tool for changing stylesheets on the fly within your Storybook stories.
+The Storybook Stylesheet Toggle addon is a simple and convenient tool for changing stylesheets on the fly within your Storybook stories.
 It allows you to dynamically switch between different stylesheets using a dropdown menu accessed via a toolbar button.

 ![](preview.gif)